MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 ## Recommendations

 We recommend installing the latest stable version of MAS because it provides the best integration options with Azure.
 Pay close attention to the versions of OpenShift that are supported, because the supported versions vary with the specific version of MAS.
-Currently the sliding window release cycle of Azure Redhat OpenShift is too frequent for it to be supported by IBM Maximo.
+Currently the sliding window release cycle of Azure Red Hat OpenShift is too frequent for it to be supported by IBM Maximo Application Suite.

 Use of earlier or later major versions of OpenShift can result in falling out of official support for MAS.
 Before building out your own deployment, we recommend using the quickstart guide to deploy MAS so that you understand how the deployment and configuration works.
 Knowing how this is done speeds creation of the design requirements for your implementation.
 For more information, see [QuickStart Guide: Maximo Application Suite on Azure](https://github.com/Azure/maximo).